 PlayStation 5 and PlayStation 5 Digital Edition owners will be able to pay for a new subscription called PlayStation Plus Collection.
 This allows subscribers to access a number of PS4 titles on the new console.
 This will include games like God of War, Bloodborne, and Final Fantasy 15.

 No limited edition consoles have been revealed — yet.
 It appears that some interesting designs could be on the way in the future, as in a now-deleted thread, Sony's VP of UX design at PlayStation, Matt MacLaurin, explained that the PS5 hardware is customizable in ways the previous console wasn't.
 He also said that there will be "a special edition for everyone."

 Regardless of which system you go with, you'll be in for another generation of high-quality games.
 I'd recommend grabbing the Digital Edition if you're new to the PlayStation ecosystem since it's likely to be a bit cheaper and smaller.
 You also won't have the clutter of discs to keep track of.
 If you've got Blu-ray movies or PS4 games you want to continue playing, however, then you'll want to go with the regular PS5.

 Preorders haven't opened yet, and the official prices have yet to be announced, so you've got some time to think.
-The PS5 and PS5 Digital Edition are scheduled to release sometime in Holiday 2020.
+The PS5 and PS5 Digital Edition are scheduled to release on November 12, 2020.